Rights and responsibilities

 Alcohol and drug policy

 Using drugs and alcohol is not permitted within the university’s premises.
-This does not apply to organised university activities or special arrangements where the Swedish Defence University has granted permission.
+The rule against alcohol does not apply to organised university activities or special arrangements where the Swedish Defence University has granted permission.